maruseron/zeron/documents/design-document-00.md

 Haxe, Julia, CoffeeScript (see until!), F#

 ### Wishlist for this bitch ass language:
-- Bottom type, Unit type and Type inference
+- Bottom type, Unit type and Type inference: done, except for lambda expressions, which need a receiver type
-- HOW DO I MAKE VARIABLES ?
-DO I EVEN MAKE VARIABLES ?
-SHOULD THE LANGUAGE ONLY SUPPORT FUNCTION BINDS THAT ALWAYS RETURN THE SAME VARIABLE INSTEAD OF CONSTANTS AT ALL ?
-HELP HOLY SHIT I'M GOING INSANE
-- Free functions
+- Free functions: but not directly as types
 - ~~Implicit returns?~~ support for single expression bodies
 - Lambdas
 - Ranges and iteration